Former IRS Revenue Officer

 A lot of accountants and lawyers advertise the fact that they used to work for the IRS.
 Just how much of an edge does that give?
 Is it just better knowledge of how the process works, or can "knowing the right guy" at the IRS actually come into play?

-Asked by Olaf almost 10 years ago
+Asked by Olaf about 10 years ago

 Having worked inside the IRS certainly does provide a tax professional with a better understanding of the agency's policies and procedures.
 It should be noted, however, that the most important element in choosing a tax practitioner is how well that person's professional experience matches up with the specific tax service that is needed.
 For example, a taxpayer with back taxes owed to the IRS would likely be in better hands with a tax professional (ex-IRS or not) that specializes in handling tax relief work - as opposed to a tax preparer or attorney.
 Similar to the legal field, the tax and accounting field is broken down into many specializations and niches.
 Taxpayers should place skills and experience at the top of their priority list.

-Asked by Rose about 11 years ago
+Asked by js almost 11 years ago

 I was fired out of retaliation for calling osha, I was in a rural area and no other work available.
 My RVlotspace parart of my employment at no charge.
 I had OSHA as my mediator and a settlement of $1200.00 and now I get a 1099 to pay taxes